 1. Trim any excess fat off the chicken thighs.

 2. Place chicken thighs, balsamic vinegar, olive oil, honey and salt inside a gallon zip top bag (see note 1).
 Remove air from the bag and seal.
-Massage the bag to incorporate the marinade ingredients and ensure all surfaces of the chicken are coated.
-Place in the fridge for 30 minutes or more (see note 2).
+Massage the bag well to incorporate the marinade ingredients and ensure all surfaces of the chicken are coated.
+Place in the fridge for a minimum of 30 minutes or up to 8 hours (see notes 2 - 3).

-3. When you are about ready to cook, preheat the grill on medium high heat for ten minutes.
-While the grill is heating, remove the chicken thighs from the marinade and pat both sides with paper towels.
-Right before grilling, wipe the grill grates with a paper towel soaked in neutral oil (hold the paper towel using tongs).
+3. When you are about ready to cook, preheat the grill to medium-high heat (400 - 450 degrees F) for at least ten minutes.
+While the grill is heating, remove the chicken thighs from the marinade and pat both sides dry with paper towels.
+Right before grilling, wipe the grill grates with a paper towel soaked in neutral oil (hold the paper towel using long tongs).

-4. Place the chicken on the grill and cook for 5 minutes.
-Flip the chicken and grill for another 5 – 6 minutes, or until the temperature of each thigh (taken at the thickest part) reaches 165 degrees.
+4. Place the chicken on the grill and cook for 5 minutes, leaving the grill lid open.
+Flip the chicken and grill with the lid open for another 5 - 6 minutes, or until the temperature of each thigh (taken at the thickest part) reaches 165 degrees F.

 6. Let the chicken rest for 5 minutes and serve.